-Your lawn mower or other property can be damaged if you don't follow instructions.
+You WILL be KILLED or SERIOUSLY HURT if you don't follow instructions.

 The purpose of these messages is to help prevent damage to your lawn mower, other property, or the environment.

 Do not use this lawn mower except for mowing.